danielraffel/pge-feed-in-rates/README.md

 - **Time of Day**: Export rates vary throughout the day based on demand
 - **Day Type**: Different rates for weekdays vs. weekends/holidays
 - **Month**: Seasonal variations in rates
+- **Rate Type**: Generation rates vs. Delivery rates

-The "NBT" number (NBT24, NBT25, etc.) represents the vintage year of the rate plan.
+The "NBT" number (NBT23, NBT24, etc.) represents the vintage year of the rate plan.
 For example, if you activated your solar system in 2024, you would use the NBT24 rates.

+### Generation vs. Delivery Rates

+PG&E's rate files distinguish between two types of feed-in rates:

+- **Generation Rates**: These rates (identified by "USCA-XXPG" in PG&E's rate files) represent compensation for the energy you generate and export to the grid.
+- **Delivery Rates**: These rates (identified by "USCA-PGXX" in PG&E's rate files) account for the delivery component of your exported energy.

+For most home solar customers, the generation rates are typically the most relevant for calculating export compensation.

 ## Using with EVCC